iTwin/itwinjs-core/docs/bis/fundamentals/foundation/schemas-domains.md

 <!-- TODO: Update diagram to include Spatial Composition schemas -->
 ![Example](../media/road-rail-schemas.png)

-At the lowest level, BisCore continues to be most generic domain, layout the framework and foundation for all BIS domains.
+At the lowest layer - Core - the BisCore schema is the most generic domain which lays out the framework and foundation for all other BIS domains.
+Other Core layer schemas depicted in the figure above include PhysicalMaterials, Functional, Analytical and Generic.

-Next layer up – Common – domains shared with disciplines other than Road & Rail can be found.
-Those include domains such as Linear-Referencing, Network-Topology and Distribution Systems.
+Next layer up – Common – domains targeting abstract concepts can be found.
+Those include domains such as Linear-Referencing, Network-Topology, Profiles and Distribution Systems.

 Above Common, discipline-specific layers are introduced.
-In the case of Road & Rail, domains that introduce fundamental pieces such as Alignments – based on Linear-Referencing – and Physical Terrain can be found.
-These in turn serve as the foundation for Physical domains focusing on different structures common in Road and Railways, such as Bridges, Tunnels and Pathways in general.
+In the case of Road & Rail, the Discipline-Physical layer depicts domains that introduce fundamental pieces such as Alignments – based on Linear-Referencing – Earthwork and Terrain.
+Other related domains are shown, which focused on Physical-modeling and Spatial-Composition of Road and Railway infrastructure, such as Bridges, Tunnels and Drainage.

-Other domains in Road & Rail disciplines focusing on Analytical perspectives included in the figure above include: Structural Analysis (applicable to bridges and tunnels), Traffic Analysis and Storm water Analysis (Hydraulic and Hydraulic simulations).
+Other domains in Road & Rail disciplines that focus on other modeling perspectives included in the figure above are: Structural Analysis (applicable to bridges and tunnels), Traffic Analysis and Hydraulic Analysis.

-Additionally, concepts defined in these Road & Rail domains are needed in other disciplines, such as Site and Building – Physical as well as analytical, such as for Site optimization – calling for references from these other domains into the appropriate Road & Rail domains depicted below.

-Lastly, several Civil applications can be built on top of all these Road & Rail domains.
+Lastly, several application schemas, including iModel Connector schemas, can be built on top of all these Road & Rail domains.
 These Civil applications may focus on specific assets and lifecycle phases in the Road & Rail disciplines.
 However, BIS ECSchemas referenced by them are expected to be useful across the entire lifecycle of assets in the Road & Rail disciplines.

 ---
 | Next: [Information Hierarchy](../data-organization/information-hierarchy.md)